Baltimore officer dies days after being shot in patrol car - NewsBreak

 Holley, 39. was on duty in her patrol car when she was shot about 1:30 a.m.
 Dec.
 16 in southern Baltimore.

-After Holley’s shooting, police allege the two men went to a southwest Baltimore neighborhood about 10 miles away and shot and killed 38-year-old Justin Johnson.
+After Holley’s shooting, police allege the two men went to a southwest Baltimore neighborhood about 10 miles (16 kilometers) away and shot and killed 38-year-old Justin Johnson.

 It's not clear what prompted the shootings.